shadstradamus/DMCS/README.md

 4. Quality contributions that align with DMCS design principles are merged
 5. Official releases happen as needed based on the governance model

-**Goal:** Keep DMCS open, collaborative, and trustworthy—anyone can use it, everyone can contribute, and there's one stable reference version.
+**Goal:** Keep DMCS open, collaborative, trustworthy and anyone can use it, everyone can contribute, and there's one stable reference version.